PostHog/posthog.com/contents/handbook/people/onboarding.md

 We have members working all around the world, so their onboarding process may look a little different depending on where they are based and which team they are in.

-The people team will copy the relevant sections of the checklist into an onboarding issue on the [People&Ops Roadmap](https://github.com/orgs/PostHog/projects/2) in GitHub, and tag all relevant people.
+The people team will copy the relevant sections of the checklist into an onboarding issue on the [internal, non-public Ops & People board](https://github.com/orgs/PostHog/projects/2) in GitHub, and tag all relevant people.

 As always, this is a living document and it changes every now and then, so it's worth keeping an eye on this page.